bruhjuice/CollabArt/README.md

 ## Planning

-For a behind-the-scenes look at GUI / userflow planning, check out this [figma!] (https://www.figma.com/file/90mEHfhCsRZfcflHzfARxB/CollabArt?node-id=0%3A1)
+For a behind-the-scenes look at GUI / userflow planning, check out this [Figma!](https://www.figma.com/file/90mEHfhCsRZfcflHzfARxB/CollabArt?node-id=0%3A1)